 - Algae denies the useful plants the nutrients needed to survive.

 Why buy algae eaters?

 Some algae eating fish cannot survive in too much water and so you need to know which type of fish suits the given amount of water capacity.

 In general, the purpose of algae eaters is to play their part in the overall aquarium maintenance.

-- clean up aquariums.
+- clean up aquariums

 - ensure that water circulation in the aquarium is on point.

-- ensure that enough light gets to the aquarium.
+- ensure that enough light gets to the aquarium

 - ensure that there are enough nutrients for the fish and plants alike.